 Best Hangover Cure Food

 Bananas are rich in potassium, a crucial electrolyte lost through drinking.
 Eggs, salmon and avocado are excellent hangover cure foods, full of protein and good fats.
-Honey is said to help squash post-drinking recovery time, but while the evidence on this claim is still sketchy, a dollop of honey on your yoghurt or in your tea could be just what you need for those hangover shakes.
+Honey is can help squash post-drinking recovery time.
+While the evidence on this claim is still sketchy, a dollop of honey on your yoghurt or in your tea could be just what you need for those hangover shakes.

 Get Your Fix

-Coffee might seem like the best hangover cure, but coffee is also a diuretic and, like alcohol itself, will dehydrate your body!
+Coffee might seem like the best hangover cure, but coffee is also a diuretic.
+Like alcohol itself, it will dehydrate your body!
 Avoid coffee for a few hours longer until you start to feel less hungover.
 Get your fix of fresh air by taking a gentle walk.
 Gentle exercise is a great way to intake more oxygen to help the body process those nasty toxins from the night before.